 - 1 tbsp. (or to taste) chili powder blend (Spice Hunter)

 - Sea salt and black pepper, to taste

 - 2 ears fresh corn, cut off the cob

-- 2 cups fresh spinach or cabbage or kale, chopped
+- 2 cups fresh spinach, cabbage, or kale, chopped

 - 1 can water chestnuts, drained and chopped (optional)